MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/d3dxtx-version.md

 ## <a name="return-value"></a>Rückgabewert

-Das-Makro gibt das prozedurale Textur Versions Token zurück.
+Das Makro gibt das prozedurale Texturversionstoken zurück.

 ## <a name="requirements"></a>Anforderungen